Remembrances of Red Trauma (20) – Hakom - The Isaan Record

 By Charuphat Petcharavej

 She was sitting on a wide bamboo bench with seven or eight relatives, eating tam miang kha, a galangal salad.
 Without warning, Nang Jiao’s head rolled down towards the ground.
 She twitched and convulsed, eyes popping, jaws masticating wildly, while her face took on a cruel expression.
-Her body, wrapped below in a sarong below and above with a t-shirt screen-printed with the face of a TV drama starlet, was covered in dirt and debris from the ground beneath the bench.
+Her body, wrapped below in a sarong and above with a t-shirt screen-printed with the face of a TV drama starlet, was covered in dirt and debris from the ground beneath the bench.
 Her relatives shrieked and screamed in worrisome fright, and piled onto her, trying to get her to sit up straight.
 But her wildly flailing limbs kicked them in the chins and breasts, so that they were doubled over in pain.
 But they persevered in getting a hold of Nang Jiao’s rebelling body.
 A woman’s voice rent the air, calling for strong young men to come and help.
 But it was still before dusk.
 The men, their fathers and the fathers of their children, had yet to return to their homes.
 Some of them were out to bring the oxen and buffalo back home to their pens.
 Others were laboring on construction sites, building houses in neighboring villages, and had yet to return.
 Right now, the only males in Dong Bong village were some students from the district vocational college.
 They’d finished their classes early today so they were staring at their smartphones with headphones on.

 The ruckus sounding loudly throughout the neighborhood was soon joined by a mother yelling at her son to go and see what all the fuss was about.
 All the young vocational college boys reluctantly removed their earphones, and grumpily put down their phones.

 “If someone’s dying, let them die.
 What does it have to do with me?”
 A young man in a brown workshop shirt rushed to the scene of the incident.
 He ran into some friends who had just returned from school together.
 They gave one another the wry, quick hiss of a laugh.
 When he got there, the situation had not improved.
 Nang Jiao was still writhing like something was sucking the blood out of her body and turning her into a zombie.
 Her chubby body, round like a jar of fermented fish, was ploughing around on the ground, as if in extreme agony.
 The coarse hair of a mother of two in her early thirties, was red from the dirt on the ground.
 Her tube skirt [sinh] had all but fallen off.
 One end was down at her ankles, while the other end was touching her breasts.
 The actress-faced, purple t-shirt was all crumpled up.
 The face of the actress, who had played both heroine and villain, was being ground into the dirt.
 More and more villagers –women, men, and the aged– showed up at the scene.
 The crowd surrounded her awkwardly, afraid to try to get her up again.
 Nang Jiao’s hands and feet were still flailing and sweeping around.
 With each stroke of her hand and feet, her eyes would bulge as if she were being strangled.
-And every time she lifted up her legs, her tube shirt would immediately disclose to everyone the sorry sight of her black underwear, with its worn elastic straps about to split.
+And every time she lifted up her legs, her tube skirt would immediately disclose to everyone the sorry sight of her black underwear, with its worn elastic straps about to split.
 All the people surrounding her wore a worried face because Nang Jiao had never been like this before.
 Many people asked for her husband.
 His wife was god-damn dying.
 Why hadn’t he shown up?
 Who had her husband’s phone number?
 Who did he go to do construction work with?
 Which village?
 Many hands fumbled for their rugged Samsung Hero mobile phones and feverishly padded through the menu, trying to find the right number to call.
 After a while, someone was able to reach him.
 The person told the other end of the line to rush here quickly because they had no idea what was happening to Jiao, his wife.
 She had rolled her head down to the ground while she was eating tam miang kha.
 Nobody could get close to her.
 Her feet had kicked people in the mouth and in the waist, rolling them over like oranges.
 That woman hung up.
 She told everyone that Nang Jiao’s husband was hurrying over.
 Some people in the circle were watching her intently, trying to find a good moment to charge and stand her up.
 The three young students stood awkwardly, not knowing what to do.
 They pushed each other at times, giggling nervously.
 Moments later, Nang Jiao sprang up, in a flash sitting herself upright on the ground.
 Her hair going every which way, her eyes glowered as if they could tear the flesh off the onlookers by sight alone.
 It startled the onlookers so much that they all fell back.
 As one, they withdrew.

 “Looks like a pop [ghoul] has gotten into her,” someone said.
 Many people in the crowd nodded in agreement.
 But many were still unsure.